Canton Console¶

 Canton offers a console (REPL) where entities can be dynamically started and stopped, and a variety of administrative or debugging commands can be run.

-The examples/ sub-directories contain some sample scripts, with the extension .canton.
+sub-directories contain some sample scripts, with the extension .canton

-Commands are organised by thematic groups.
+Commands are organized by thematic groups.
 Some commands also need to be explicitly turned on via configuration directives to be accessible.

-Some operations are available on both types of nodes, whereas some operations are specific to either participant or domain nodes.
-For consistency, we organise the manual by node type, which means that some commands will appear twice.
+Some operations are available on both types of nodes, whereas some operations are specific to either participant nodes or sync domains.
+For consistency, we organize the manual by node type, which means that some commands will appear twice.
 However, the detailed explanations are only given within the participant documentation.

-As an example, you might start Canton in daemon mode using
+As an example, you might have previously started a Canton instance in daemon mode using something like the following:

 ./bin/canton daemon -c <some config>